-It is disheartening to see ancient buildings, all over Libya, Mali, and Syria, being destroyed.
-The importance of historical sites may only become apparent after they are razed to the ground.
+It is terrible to see ancient buildings, all over Libya, Mali, and Syria, being destroyed.
+The importance of a historical site may become apparent only after it is razed to the ground.
 Hopefully.
-At least.
-Maybe then they’ll be worth more as art objects.
-It will certainly be easier to sell the broken antiques to the Louvre, to give them sanctuary, visibility, and flood the market with art and artifacts.
-It’s not like they have a lot of paintings hanging around; so they can sell the broken pieces and make a few bucks.
-But really, it is far better to keep these places intact.
-It’s the difference between watching an entire movie, and only seeing stills, and maybe the trailer.
+Maybe.
+At least they may be worth something as art objects.
+It would be easier to sell the fragments to the Louvre, and flood the market with art and artifacts.
+It’s not like the people have a lot of paintings hanging around; so they can sell the broken pieces and make a few bucks.
+Seriously.

-Wouldn’t it be nice if everyone agreed to take care of art rather than destroy it?
-During heated battles, time-outs would be called to avoid damaging historical buildings.
+What if everyone agreed to take care of art?
+Time-outs would be called during battles to avoid damaging historical buildings.
 Artwork would be respected and appreciated, even rescued on special art stretchers, carried by brave art lovers.
-Battlefields would be just that: fields full of flowers where they have battles of the bands.
+Battlefields just that: fields of flowers and battles of the bands.
 IED’s would become IAD’s.
-Improvised artistic devices.
-These would be placed alongside thoroughfares to delight, entertain, and enlighten innocent passersby.
-The world’s first, Art/Craft Carrier would be built.
-This artship would provide complete, mobile, artistic autonomy, travel the globe, guard against forces Philistine, and defend art theory and presentation.
-It would go anywhere, while sowing the seeds of art everywhere, and protecting the sanctity of artistic expression for everyone.
+Improvised artistic devices to be placed alongside thoroughfares to delight, entertain, and enlighten innocent passersby.
+The world’s first, Art/Craft Carrier can be built.
+This artship could provide complete, mobile, artistic autonomy.
+Travel the globe, guard against forces Philistine, and defend art theory and presentation.
+It could go anywhere.
+Sow the seeds of art everywhere, and protect the sanctity of artistic expression for everyone.
 The war department would become the art department.
-The art department would conduct all operations on paper, then frame and sell them to our enemies, or other art collectors, so they can get our perspective.
+The art department would conduct all operations on paper, then frame and sell them to our enemies, or other art collectors, so they could gain our perspective.

-Whether one agrees with this sentiment, a certain, deliberate pause should always be taken to appreciate our amazing diversity.
+Whether one agrees with this sentiment, a certain, deliberate pause should be taken to appreciate our amazing diversity.
 Art is everywhere, in everything.
-But even Nature, the greatest artistic achievement ever, created by the greatest Artist of all, is being harmed, perhaps irreparably, by all of us.
+But even Nature, the greatest artistic achievement of all, created by the greatest Artist ever, is being harmed, perhaps irreparably, by us all.
 Sorry.

 Kill each other if you must.
 Please don’t!
 But, at least quit busting up the art.
 Stop behaving like drunken teenagers.
 This behavior is so 20th century.
 Drag your knuckles up off the ground and be cool, man.
 It is understandable that there are grievances and grudges, but the pen is still mightier than the sword.
 Try it.